NTIG-Uppsala/elevhalsa-skylt/documentation.md

 ```
 jekyll serve -s site
 ```
-"jekyll serve -s site" runs the site locally and let's you preview it.
+`jekyll serve -s site` runs the site locally and let's you preview it.

 ### Step 6 - Development environment for testing